The Life & Work of the Hon. Olivia Robertson

 It was 1946 when Olivia received her first spiritual awakening from Isis.
 However, she continued to pursue her life as a writer and only later in 1960 moved back to the ancestral home of Clonegal Castle with Lawrence and Pamela Durdin-Robertson.
 In 1963 the three formed the Huntington Castle Centre for Meditation and Study.
 It was then that Olivia discovered a talent for leading others in guided meditation, or “magical journeys” as she called them.
 This laid the foundation for the work she was led to do later with the Fellowship of Isis.

-In 1976, Olivia, her brother and his wife founded the Fellowship of Isis at Clonegal (Huntington) Castle. (co-founders of the FOI) This multi-religious and multi-cultural organization has thousands of members in many countries worldwide, and holds the purpose of promoting a closer communion between the Goddess and each member, both singly and as part of a larger group.
-This organization also includes the societies of the Druid Clan of Dana (DCD) and the Noble Order of Tara (NOT).
-(FOI societies)
+In 1976, Olivia, her brother and his wife founded the Fellowship of Isis at Clonegal (Huntington) Castle. (co-founders of the FOI) This multi-religious and multi-cultural society has thousands of members in many countries worldwide, and holds the purpose of promoting a closer communion between the Goddess and each member, both singly and as part of a larger group.
+This society also includes the societies of the Druid Clan of Dana (DCD) and the Noble Order of Tara (NOT).

 When asked about forming the Fellowship of Isis, Olivia explained: “It was direct spiritual experience, as with my brother, that I had a direct spiritual vocation to do this from God – the feminine aspect of God, God who is also feminine - to emphasize this because the world is threatened by destruction through pollution, through misuse of nature, often through stupidity and greed.
 We’re destroying the planet and the Divine Plan appears to be to emphasize the feminine – charity, kindness, care for nature, nurturing, motherhood – all that side.
 Not to get rid of the male aspect, but to balance male aggression and materialism.
 And this linear, logical, mental though – always analysis, analysis.
 We’re more for healing and synthesis.”
-(BBC Radio 5 Interview 6/21/92)
+Listen to this quote by clicking on the blue speaker (mp3 file):

 In August 1993, Olivia was invited to attend the Parliament of the World's Religions Centennial Session, in order to represent the Fellowship of Isis, along with other appointed FOI delegates.
 This was the first time that the religion of the Goddess was publicly acknowledged as a world faith at this parliament.
 Olivia was one of two women and sixteen men who addressed the opening plenary from the platform and she gave the blessings of Isis to the world.
 (Parliament page)